 Wiley questions are of moderate difficulty and some students report that Wiley questions are actually harder than AICPA questions.

 The Wiley test bank has done a good job of replicating the look and feel of a Prometric exam.
-If you take a sample test using the AICPA website you can see that Wiley has copied the exact same format of the MCQ’s.
-However, don’t be fooled because Wiley and Prometric are different in one key respect; Wiley questions do not get easier or harder depending on your score.
-Wiley does not have an algorithm that can adjust the test in accordance with your proficiency meaning that all of your sample CPA questions will be of the same level of difficulty which is not consistent with the actual exam.
+If you take a sample test using the AICPA website you can see that Wiley has copied the exact same format as the MCQ’s.
+However, it is important to not that Wiley questions do not get easier or harder depending on your score.
+Wiley does not have an algorithm that can adjust the test in accordance with your proficiency.
+All of your sample CPA questions will be of the same level of difficulty which is not consistent with the actual exam.

 Another problem with the Wiley test bank is that you have to buy another subscription if you fail the exam.
-For example, if you bought a subscription for the AUD exam in 2012 and failed, you would have to buy another subscription in order to get access to the new Clarity Standards questions.
+For example, if you bought a subscription for the AUD exam in 2019 and failed, you would have to buy another subscription in order to get access to the 2020 question bank.
 Since 35% of test takers fail the exam, it can be quite costly to continually upgrade your Wiley subscription.

 After you have chosen your CPA sample test provider, the next question is to how use all of these practice questions?

 Some students do not try to simulate an actual exam but rather are only interested in working on trouble spots.
 For example, if you are studying for the FAR section and you feel that you are weakest in Business Combinations and Consolidations (BCC) you might only practice MCQ’s for that section.
 You could take 30 questions and test your score for BCC questions.
 If you continue to score under 75% you would do another 30 questions until you felt reasonably comfortable.
 Using this strategy you would mainly focus on your weak subjects rather than take MCQ’s for an entire section.